42 Inches

 Why People Care About This Conversion

 Let’s be honest—most people don’t think about inches and feet unless they have to.
 But there are real-world moments when this knowledge saves you from a headache.
-Or perhaps you’re redecorating and need to measure a wall to see if a new couch will fit.
+Even so, or perhaps you’re redecorating and need to measure a wall to see if a new couch will fit.
 Maybe you’re buying a bike online and the frame size is listed in inches.
 In those moments, having a quick mental math trick or knowing the exact conversion can make all the difference.

 And here’s a bonus: understanding this conversion helps you visualize* measurements better.
 You start to get a feel for how long things actually are.
 Like, if something is 42 inches tall, you can picture it as 3.5 feet—which is just over a foot shorter than a standard door.
 That kind of mental mapping is useful more than you’d think.